dvddoge/snake-game-ai/README.md

 - Suggest new features or improvements
 - Submit pull requests with bug fixes or new functionalities

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Enjoy watching the AI learn to play Snake, and feel free to experiment with the code to improve its performance!